Shopify/liquid/filters/remove_first.md

 title: remove_first
 ---

-Removes only the first occurrence of an argument from a string.
+Removes only the first occurrence of the specified substring from a string.

 ```liquid
 {% raw %}